Rouble climbs off record low, Russian stocks soar as central bank eyed | Business

 - Russian Federation

-The rouble firmed on Friday, pulling up from all-time lows hit in the previous session when Russia invaded Ukraine, while stock indexes rose sharply after their biggest one-day fall on record.
+The rouble firmed on Friday after hitting all-time lows in the previous session when Russia began invading Ukraine, while stock indexes rose sharply after their biggest one-day fall on record.

 No Russian assets were left unscathed in heavy selling on Thursday.
-The fighting continued on Friday.
-At 0722 GMT, the rouble gained 2.3% against the dollar to 83.30, after hitting a record low of 89.60 in highly volatile trading the day before.
+The fighting in Ukraine continued on Friday.
+At 0722 GMT, the rouble gained 2.3% against the dollar to 83.30 after hitting a record low of 89.60 in highly volatile trading on Thursday.

+"We expect the dollar to stay within a range of 83-85 to the dollar," Promsvyazbank said in a note.
+Against the euro, the rouble firmed 2.3% to trade at 93.49 , having hit an all-time low of 101.03 on the interbank market on Thursday.

 The market expects more action from the central bank, which has to address inflationary risks.
-The weakening in the rouble after the Ukraine invasion is expected to dent living standards in Russia and fan inflation that is already close to 9%.
-The central bank may now carry out an unplanned interest rate hike as it did in late 2014 when it raised its key rate to 17% from 10.5% late at night amid a plummeting rouble, analysts say.
+The weakening in the rouble after the invasion of Ukraine is expected to dent living standards in Russia and to stoke inflation that is already close to 9%.
+The central bank may now carry out an unplanned interest rate hike as it did in late 2014, when it raised the key rate to 17% from 10.5% late at night amid a plummeting rouble, analysts say.

 "We think a prompt out-of-schedule 400bp or bigger hike by the CBR is likely with the key rate exceeding 13%," Morgan Stanley said in a note.
-Alor Brokerage said the central bank may hike the rate by 2-3 basis points in the near future, aiming at keeping the rouble near 80 to the dollar and 90 to the euro.
+Alor Brokerage said the central bank could hike the rate by 2-3 percentage points in the near future, aiming at keeping the rouble near 80 to the dollar and 90 to the euro.

 The central bank, which targets inflation at 4%, had been expected to consider raising rates at its next board meeting on March 18.
 The market is also digesting new harsh Western sanctions against Russia.

-The moves stopped short of disconnecting Russia from the SWIFT international banking system or targeting its oil and gas exports, and Russia has spent the past seven years building up formidable financial defences.
-But analysts said its economy is unlikely to withstand the onslaught of coordinated penalties from the West in the long run.
+The moves stopped short of disconnecting Russia from the SWIFT global interbank payments system or targeting its oil and gas exports, and Russia has spent the past seven years building up formidable financial defences.
+"However, the possibility (of disconnection from SWIFT)remains and uncertainty hurts the market more than the worst sanctions – focus will be on developments in Ukraine, the potential for negotiations, and any further sanctions," BCS Brokerage said in a note.

+But analysts said Russia's economy is unlikely to withstand the onslaught of coordinated sanctions from the West in the long run.
+Russian stock indexes pared heavy losses after Thursday's record one-day fall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)